 A corollary of this national philosophy was the contempt for surrender.
 Since the height of cowardice was compromise as a negation of Bushido martyrdom, weakness of any kind before the enemy was the greatest disgrace.
 This standard was enforced upon every person in Japan.
 At Okinawa, civilians were recruited as soldiers as young as 10.
 Babies who cried before enemy forces were slaughtered.
 Colonel Borch, in his book Military Trials of War Criminals in the Netherlands East Indies 1946–1949, plausibly attributes the unparalleled brutality of Japanese treatment of POWs in South East Asia to this sentiment: ‘those who had surrendered to the Japanese—regardless of how courageously or honourably they had fought—merited nothing but contempt; they had forfeited all honour and literally deserved nothing’.
 Indeed, throughout the war, ritual suicide was preferred and routinely employed.
 At the Battle of Iwo Jima in Feb-March 1945, only 216 Japanese men were taken prisoner, as many killed themselves before being captured.
 In July 1944 at Saipan, 4000 soldiers knowingly charged to their deaths following the last orders of their commander Yoshisugu Saito who had called for this all-out surprise attack in the honour of the emperor before committing ritual suicide.
 American troops even report watching women jumping off cliffs with their children rather than submitting to seizure.
 Even by mid 1945, when Japan was effectively finished as a war making nation, the official imperial message was ‘The sooner the Americans come, the better.
 One hundred million die proudly’.
 Not surrendering was more important than survival, not to facilitate any possible victory, but as a matter of Japanese culture.
 No civilisation since Sparta has had such a disregard for the inherent value of its own human life.

 The idea therefore that Japan would have surrendered if continually bombarded by ‘conventional’ military techniques- invasion, aerial bombing, siege- is a fantasy.
 There is a famous story of a Japanese intelligence officer called Hiroo Onoda who, after the war had ended, spent 29 years hiding in the Philippines until his former commander travelled there to formally relieve him of his duty in 1974.
 He and his men regarded all news informing them of the reality that Japan had surrendered as false.
 He had been given a dagger in 1944 by his mother to kill himself if captured, and simply could not believe that a nation in which this psychology was so ingrained could have actually reneged on their commitments.
 Given this attitude, the Americans understandably considered Operation Downfall to be a plan of total and utter destruction, not for themselves, but for the Japanese people.
 Stimson believed it would ‘cast the die of last-ditch resistance’.
 He argued to President Truman that the Japanese knew no limits: ‘Once started in actual invasion, we shall in my opinion have to go through with an even more bitter finish fight than in Germany.
 We shall incur the losses incident to such a war and we shall have to leave the Japanese islands even more thoroughly destroyed than was the case with Germany’.
 The War Cabinet estimated that four months of fighting would cost the Japanese three million lives.
 It is easy to see why they thought the Japanese would be willing to make such sacrifices.
 Conventional warfare had not dampened their resolve throughout the utter destruction of 67 cities in 1945.
 There was truly no dividing line between civilian and soldier.
-This was total war, in which children fought, women and elderly worked in infrastructure and factories dedicated to sustaining the war effort, and lived and died by the same military code as formal military personnel.
+This was total war, in which children fought, women and the elderly worked in infrastructure and factories dedicated to sustaining the war effort, and lived and died by the same military code as formal military personnel.
 This was a war which would not end, in their eyes, before the total destruction of the state of Japan.

 Even amidst this, it is possible to argue that the atom bombs needn’t have actually been dropped to force a surrender.
 There were some for instance in the US scientific panel that advised Truman to send a recording to Japan of an atom bomb being dropped, as a scare tactic to warn them of what was coming should they continue fighting.
 Others may criticise the fact that at Potsdam, the atomic threat was never specifically mentioned.
 Rather the promise of ‘prompt and utter destruction’ was preferred as a veiled allusion to it.
 Some may say that the unconditional surrender extracted on August 10th 1945 was unnecessary, and the compromised surrender was worth the human preservation.
 All flounder.
 As late as the 6th June 1945, ‘The Fundamental Policy to Be Followed Henceforth in the Conduct of the War’, which stated that the Japanese people would fight to extinction rather than surrender, was adopted by the Big Six.
 The ‘surrender’ which they were thus willing to provide was no surrender at all, but rather an armistice to rebuild and revive and, as America understandably feared, relaunch its war effort.
 The Nazi example, of turning the Versailles treaty into the stimulus behind a long-term imperial strategy, may well have been in mind.
 It was right for the US to seek an arrangement that may transform the imperial tyranny, which had committed so many atrocities during its reign throughout China and South East Asia, and which had turned its country into a graveyard, into the constitutional democracy it became.
 A state that could relate peacefully to the rest of the world rather than perpetually strive for nationalistic ends.